-In order to attract more female students to the STEM fields and precisely computing and engineering, we need to be attentive about different factors in which influence students' persistence.
-Although according to the literature, students get influenced by their families and friends, our data suggested White female students get significantly influenced by their friends towards computing fields, however, no other significant relationship among families or friends' impact in other racial groups were found.
-This study showed the importance of friendship on White female students occupation in computing field.
+In order to attract more female students to the STEM fields, specifically computing and engineering, we need to be attentive about different factors which influence students' persistence.
+Although according to the literature, students get influenced by their families and friends, our data suggested White female students get significantly influenced by their friends towards computing fields.
+No other significant relationship among families or friends' impact in other racial groups however, was found.
+This study showed the importance of friendship on White female students' occupation in computing field.
 For the next phase of this study, we would like to do a qualitative study to better understand White, Black, Hispanic, and Asian female students experiences with their families and friends.